 Cellular and molecular biology, biotechnology, and biomedical science together drive the modern life sciences deeper into the 21st century.
 Students in the Department of Biology at Merrimack, prepare for their careers by both engaging in and accomplishing cellular and molecular biology, biotechnology and biomedical science.
-Students in this concentration, aw well as in other concentrations, have unique opportunities to work with and in the Center for Biotechnology and Biomedical Sciences.
+Students in this concentration, aw well as in other concentrations, have unique opportunities to work with and in the Center for Student Research in the Life Sciences.

 In this concentration, students receive counseling early in their careers to prepare for the rigorous application process to professional schools (medical, dental, veterinary, etc.) after graduation.
 Merrimack’s Health Professions Advisor meets with students early in their freshman year to help choose a program and inform students of important application time tables.
 Course preparation guidelines can be found by clicking here.